 suggest a more serious condition (such as a tumor, infection, fracture, or

 after 4 weeks of nonsurgical treatment, your doctor may order X-rays.
-Other

 tests, such as blood tests, may be done to rule out other conditions.

-your doctor additional information:
+your doctor more information: